-3. Sprawl out in a moon shadow.
-When the moon is up around the shower’s peak dates, it’ll be casting looooong shadows in the sky around late night and early morning.
+2. Sprawl out in a moon shadow.
+If you plan to watch the Delta Aquariids this week, in the light of the moon, notice that the full moon casts shadows.
 Find a moon shadow somewhere that still provides you with a wide expanse of sky for meteor-viewing.
 A plateau area with high-standing mountains to block out the moon would work just fine.
 If you can’t do that, find a hedgerow of trees bordering a wide open field somewhere (though obtain permission, if it’s private land).
 Or simply sit in the shadow of a barn or other building.
 Ensconced within a moon shadow, and far from the glow of city lights, the night all of a sudden darkens while the meteors brighten.

-5. Watch with friend or friends, and try facing in different directions so that if someone sees a meteor, that person can call out – “meteor!” – to the rest.
+4. Watch with a friend or friends, and try facing in different directions so that if someone sees a meteor, that person can call out – “meteor!” – to the rest.

-7. Watch for meteor trains.
+6. Watch for meteor trains.
 A meteor train is a persistent glow in the air, left by some meteors after they have faded from view.
 Trains are caused by luminous ionized matter left in the wake of this incoming space debris.
-A good percentage of Perseids are known to leave persistent trains.
+A good percentage of Delta Aquariids are known to leave persistent trains.
 They linger for a moment or two after the meteor has gone.
 Again, hard to see in the moonlight, but watch for them!

-10. Embrace the moon.
+7. Embrace the moon.
 We hear people bubble with excitement about seeing meteors in all sorts of conditions – moon or no moon – city lights or no city lights.
-The Perseids, in particular, tend to have a lot of fireballs.
-And so, around the nights of the shower, try taking your lawn chair or blanket to a wide open location and bask in the moon’s bright light.
-You’ll see an occasional fireball streak by.
+And so, this week, try taking your lawn chair or blanket to a wide open location and bask in the moon’s bright light.
+You’ll see an occasional meteor streak by.
 It’ll be beautiful!

-Bottom line: A waning gibbous moon will do its best to drown out the 2017 Perseid meteor shower.
-Here are 6 tips for enjoying the moonlit Perseid meteors in 2017.
+Bottom line: A full moon will do its best to drown out the 2018 Delta Aquariid meteor shower.
+Here are 6 tips for enjoying the moonlit Delta Aquariid meteors in 2018.